-The CEO has the right to a company car and to insurance and defined contribution pension benefits.
-The defined contribution pension shall amount to a maximum of 35 per cent of the fixed annual cash salary.
+The CEO has the right to insurance and pension benefits.
+The pension shall amount to a maximum of 35 per cent of the fixed annual cash salary.
 The CEO's variable cash remuneration shall not qualify for pension benefits.
 The retirement age for the CEO is 67.

-Other senior executives have the right to a company car.
-During employment at the company, other executives have to the right to defined contribution pension benefits under collective bargaining agreements applicable at any time.
-The defined contribution pension shall amount to a maximum of 35 per cent of the fixed annual cash salary.
+During employment at the company, other executives have to the right to pension benefits under collective bargaining agreements or the equivalent applicable at any time.
+The pension shall amount to a maximum of 35 per cent of the fixed annual cash salary.
 Variable cash remuneration can qualify for pension benefits to the extent provided for in mandatory collective agreement rules or individual employment agreements.
 The retirement age for other senior executives is in accordance with current regulations.